Tacomies/FreeYTD-Lite/README.md

 You can find the exe from Dist folder

 # Issues
-path message after download is wrong
+path message after download is wrong <br>
 Usage of exceptions is horrible, I know